reputage/didery.js/docs/api/postHistory.rst

 ###########
 This function uses fetch to hit the POST history endpoint of a didery server.
 The POST history endpoint saves new key histories.
 Data posted to the server will be verified against signatures.
-If any discrepancies are found the operation will fail.This function is asynchronous.
+If any discrepancies are found the operation will fail.
+This function is asynchronous.

 Parameters
 ==========